 - The need to notify breaches to the relevant authority within 72 hours; and

 - The need to review the procedures operated by any third party who processes data on your behalf, involving privacy impact assessments for existing and new third party arrangements.

-Bringing all this together in time for May 2018 is an onerous task for any firm - despite the confidence displayed by some.
+Bringing all this together is an onerous task for any firm - despite the confidence shown by some.